free consultations for injury matters

 Violation of a protective order is a Class A misdemeanor; a subsequent or enhanced violation is a third-degree felony.

-Just as the temporary orders often serve as blueprints for final orders in divorce cases, a protective order has a profound impact on the final custody orders, because Texas law presumes that contact with an abusive parent or caregiver is not in the children’s best interest.
-Moreover, in the case of established physical violence, the abuser cannot have contact with the child for at least two years.
-Finally, on a practical level, most judges hesitate to double-back on a previous finding of domestic violence.
+Just as temporary orders often serve as blueprints for final orders in divorce cases, a protective order can have a profound impact on final child custody orders.
+Texas law presumes that contact with an abusive parent or caregiver is not in the children's best interest.
+Moreover, in cases involving established physical violence, the abuser will typically be prevented from having contact with the child for at least two years.
+Finally, on a practical level, most judges hesitate to double back on a previous finding of domestic violence and go against orders that have previously been established.

-Typically, judges order social worker evaluations in these cases to judge the extent of the psychological and emotional damage, and also make recommendations as to the child custody order.
-Most judges order restrictive visitation: the abuser may have supervised visitation with the children, at either a trusted relative’s house or a day care-type facility, for a limited amount of time.
+Typically, judges order social worker evaluations to judge the extent of the psychological and emotional damage that has occurred.
+Social workers may also make recommendations regarding child custody arrangements.
+In most cases, judges will order restrictive visitation.
+The abuser may have supervised visitation with their children at either a trusted relative's house or a day care-type facility for a limited amount of time.
 These restrictions are sometimes re-evaluated after the passage of time or after the abuser completes an after-care program.
-In rare cases, the judge will terminate the abuser’s parental rights.
+In rare cases, a judge may terminate the abuser's parental rights.

-Family violence has a profound effect on a family’s physical and emotional well-being.
-For prompt assistance from an experienced attorney, contact The Bettersworth Law Firm at 830-443-9193.
+Family violence can have a profound effect on the physical and emotional well-being of all family members.
+By requesting restraining orders and addressing child custody issues, people who have experienced abuse can protect their rights and provide for their children's best interests.
+For prompt assistance with these issues from an experienced attorney, contact The Bettersworth Law Firm at 830-606-0404.
 We serve individuals and families throughout South Central Texas.